ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

   * Remote Noise: The noise level being received on the ground.

 {: .note }
 The Remote and Local mean from the modem side of view.
-Therefore the remote is a UAV modem if viewed from GCS and also, the ground modem is remote from the point of view of the UAV modem.
+Therefore, the remote is a UAV modem if viewed from GCS, and also, the ground modem is remote from the point of view of the UAV modem.
 The Remote and Local are exchanged in GCS and flight logs.

-Monitoring both values provides insight into the quality and symmetry of the communication link as is demonstrated in the following graph.
+Monitoring both values provides insight into the quality and symmetry of the communication link, as is demonstrated in the following graph.
 As seen in the figure, the signal strength for TFSIK01 decreases almost smoothly with increasing distance, making it easier to predict link performance and diagnose issues caused by interference or configuration problems.

 ![TFSIK01 PX4 RSSI recording during flight](./TFSIK01_RSSI_distance.png)

 Thanks to the dual antenna diversity system, the TFSIK01 maintains stable signal levels even when the UAV changes orientation.
-Unlike conventional modems where antenna directionality causes fluctuations, the TFSIK01  switches between two antennas to maintain the best signal.
+Unlike conventional modems, where antenna directionality causes fluctuations, the TFSIK01  switches between two antennas to maintain the best signal.
 The used [PlotJuggler](https://plotjuggler.io/) layout [could be downloaded here](./Plot_juggler_RSSI.xml).

 A reliable telemetry link depends not only on received signal strength (RSSI) but also on the link signal-to-noise ratio (SNR) because the link could be degraded due to background noise.
-This is because the effective **SNR** (RSSI – Noise) becomes too small for reliable demodulation and basically if the RSSI and background noise level (Noise) meet in the graph, the radio link is lost.
+This is because the effective **SNR** (RSSI – Noise) becomes too small for reliable demodulation, and basically, if the RSSI and background noise level (Noise) meet in the graph, the radio link is lost.

 The recommended minimum SNR for a reliable MAVLink connection is approximately 10 dB.
 If the noise level increases (due to interference or hardware issues), the same RSSI may no longer be sufficient.